wszhi/TWU_libraryManagement/README.md

 HelloTWU
 ========

-App for testing that TWU stack is correctly configured.
+App for library management

-You should have:
+Tools:
 * git
  * preinstalled in MacOSX
  * if not there follow instructions: http://git-scm.com/book/en/v2/Getting-Started-Installing-Git